 A technique of TCM or Traditional Chinese Medicine, moxibustion is a type of heat therapy that uses a small bunch of tightly bound moxa or burning herbs to the selected acupuncture points.
-It is sometimes used alongside acupuncture therapy in Marlton.
+It is sometimes used alongside acupuncture therapy in Spokane.
 Moxibustion is a natural form of treatment involving the burning of a mall, spongy herb, known as mugwort to promote healing.
 As with most types of traditional Chinese medicine techniques, moxibustion is designed to maintain general health, boost the flow of qi, and tonify the blood.

 What is the relationship between Kidney Disease and Moxibustion?